 In fact, Birmingham is the only place in the United States to have all the elements needed for making steel — iron ore (which was mined at Birmingham’s Red Mountain), limestone (which is also abundant in the area) and coal (which was mined just north of the city).
 During the Industrial Revolution, that steel industry built the city of Birmingham — and the skyscrapers of New York.

 Southern states didn’t have the organized unions of the northern states, so making steel here was cheaper than in places like Pittsburgh.

 The heyday of Sloss Furnaces

-From the beginning, Sloss Furnaces was one of the largest manufacturers of steel in the world.
-The railroad brought iron ore from Red Mountain, limestone and coal to the factory where they used it to create “pig iron.”
+From its beginning, Sloss Furnaces was one of the largest manufacturers of steel in the world.
+The railroad brought iron ore, limestone and coal to the factory, where it was used to create “pig iron.”

 The workers, especially from the 1880s to 1930s, were mostly new immigrants.
-They would be pushed to work long hours without breaks in dangerous circumstances.
-Many people died through the years because of burns or from succumbing to the poisonous gases that came from the furnaces.
+They worked long hours without breaks in dangerous circumstances.
+Many people died from burns or from succumbing to the poisonous gases that came from the furnaces.

-In 1971, Sloss Furnaces shut down abruptly.
-Environmental regulations that called to clean the air proved too expensive to upfit the furnaces, so they quit.
-Just like that!
+In 1970, Sloss Furnaces shut down abruptly.
+Environmental regulations that called for clean air proved too expensive to upfit the furnaces, so they quit.

 Should they tear it down to build a mall?
 Or housing?
 And who would pay for that?